 This would allow you to surface invaluable data for marketing and sales, as well as focus on delivering a unique service experience relevant to each customer segment.
 NPS gives you a good indication of what’s in store, but it’s crucial for you to analyze the collected data from different perspectives to see the whole picture.

 As it is all about customer experience, the provided feedback should be carefully analyzed to identify any struggles clients face and concentrate efforts on relevant aspects.
 If they complain about slow delivery in a specific geographic area, lack of support on a particular channel, correlate poor quality with a specific brand or abandoned carts with a glitch, you know exactly what you have to improve.
 Customers themselves will come up with suggestions on improving their experience, giving you additional insights into their needs.

-As you can measure the attitude of customers towards your business at any step of the way, you will easily identify when things go smoothly or get a wrong turn, which will enable you to make prompt and relevant decisions.
+As you can measure customers’ attitude toward your business at any step of the way, you will easily identify when things go smoothly or get a wrong turn, which will enable you to make prompt and relevant decisions.